How to Do Technical SEO for Ecommerce Websites: 12 Tips

 Ecommerce sites are often entangled with duplicate content because of product variation, filtering, or sorting options.
 Canonical tags help search engines determine which version of a page they should rank higher.

-• Avoid Duplicate Content: Check that filtered or sorted versions of category pages do not lead to duplicate content.
-Instead, steer clear of URLs like /category? tags or block them on your robots sort=price txt file.
+• Avoid Duplicate Content: Ensure that filtered or sorted versions of category pages do not result in duplicate content.
+Instead, steer clear of URLs like /category, add tags, or block them on your robots.txt file.

 8. Use Breadcrumb Navigation